pantheon-systems/documentation/source/content/guides/professional-services/05-managed-updates.md

 Additionally:

 - Drupal core must be required as "`drupal/core-recommended`" package, not "`drupal/core.`".
-- All Drupal modules should be required by Composer (via `composer.json`).
+- All Drupal modules should be required by Composer via the `composer.json`.
 - Drupal core, themes, and modules should be locked to the exact versions currently installed on the Live environment.
 In `composer.json`, the "require" section should look like this for Drupal packages:

   <Alert title="Correct" type="success" icon="check">